allison-lee6444/Commons/applicationInterface/README.txt

 # How to run server.py:

+1. Run pip install requests.
-1. CD into "applicationInterface" which is under the main directory.
+2. CD into "applicationInterface" which is under the main directory.
-2. Run the "uvicorn server:app --reload" command.
+3. Run the "uvicorn server:app --reload" command.
-3. The server will be running on port 8000.
+4. The server will be running on port 8000.